 An editor at The Paris Review, Tin House, writer in the Features department at Vogue magazine, McCulloch’s work has appeared in Vogue, Tin House, Elle, Allure, O Magazine, and The New York Times Book Review, among other publications.
 Her interviews with writers have appeared in the legendary Writers at Work series at The Paris Review, and in Tin House.
 She is the founding Editorial Director of Tin House Books.
 McCulloch has taught fiction and non-fiction at The New School for Social Research and at numerous summer writers conferences.
 She is currently completing a memoir to be published by Harper Collins.

 Journalist, publisher, author and editor, Weiner’s articles have appeared in Vanity Fair, Los Angeles Times Sunday Magazine, The New Yorker, New York Observer and The Paris Review, among others.
 Weiner co-authored The Woodstock Census, a widely-hailed survey of the Sixties Generation’s impact on American society.
-As staff reporter for Variety from 1993-97 he covered the movie industry and covered Los Angeles politics as West Coast Correspondent for the Forward.
-He is a regular contributor to L’Optimum and Officiel Hommes in France as well as ICON and Rolling Stone Italia, writing cover stories on film and music stars.
-Pioneering print-on-demand publishing for books of fine art photography, Weiner conducts workshops on independent publishing.
+As staff reporter for Variety from 1994-97 he covered the movie industry and is an investigative reporter for Capital & Main.
+He serves on the Board of Trustees of Beyond Baroque Literary Arts Center in Venice, CA. Pioneering print-on-demand publishing for books of fine art photography, Weiner conducts workshops on independent publishing.
 He is a co-owner of Casa Dracula since 1985.

 Gordon Chaplin, co-founder/faculty